eles-peter/reboarding/README.md

 ## CI/CD

-Github actions are defined to build the application, run unit tests and API tests and build a docker image.
-After every commit or pull request to master these are run automatically.
-Pushing the docker image is yet to be implemented.
+Unit tests and build run by Github Action, after every commit or pull request to master.

 ## Endpoints